gep13-oss/live-streams/README.md

 [![Monday 26th July 2021 - Live Stream](https://img.youtube.com/vi//0.jpg)](http://www.youtube.com/watch?v= "Monday 26th July 2021 - Live Stream")

+On tonights stream, we continued working on the GLAA website.
+This time, we looked at the ability to edit the metadata for an album (i.e. the name, description, date visited, etc).
+This means that we can now go back and edit an album if we find that something isn't quite right about the information.

+In order to allow this to work, we had to ensure that the markers.json file is updated with the potentially new long/lat information for an album.
+This ended up in a bit of duplicated code, that will need to be refactored, but from a purely functional point of view, the basic functionality of the site is now working, and can be populated with information about visits that have been made.

 ### 134 - Monday 19th July 2021
 #### Stream 134 - More working on pet project website - this time JavaScript!